meerestier/LEDAPS/ledaps_ls8/README.md

 ```

 you can combine the 4 files in a *hdf_fused* file.
-For example, if you have in the path "/auxiliary_files" the auxiliary files then:
+For example, if you have in the path "/auxiliary_files" the auxiliary files then, after creating the /LADS/2015 directory:

 ```
 $docker run --rm -v /auxiliary_files:/opt/ledaps ledaps/ledaps_ls8:v1 combine_l8_aux_data \